 Both back injuries and spinal cord injuries can be quite serious, even though they are not the same.
 Either injury usually requires major life adjustments for the accident victim and their families.
 As an injured party, you likely need extensive medical care, including potential surgeries, lots of rehabilitation and physical therapy, and ongoing medical care that can be necessary for years.
 In addition, you will need to miss work or may be unable to work again, causing an upset in your household finances.
 You will also experience some intangible losses, including pain and suffering and mental anguish due to your injury.
 All of these losses are recoverable from the at-fault party when you have aggressive legal representation on your side.

 Insurance companies provide tooth-and-nail defense against claims of spinal cord injury.
 They pull out all stops, bring out the big guns in their legal department, and work around the clock to pay you less than you deserve.
-Contact our Bremerton spinal cord injury attorney right away following your accident to review your case details and decide on the best way forward with your claim.
+Contact our Bremerton personal injury lawyers right away following your accident to review your case details and decide on the best way forward with your claim.
 Schedule your no-cost, no-obligation consultation now—our compassionate, experienced legal team is standing by.